 From the dropdown list, select one of the import templates you have set up.

-If you are importing your CSV to the CRM database, there might be cases when your imported file contains data that is already existing in VCC.
+If you are importing your CSV to the Campaign Manager database, there might be cases when your imported file contains data that is already existing in VCC.
 In this case, the importing process would result in creating duplicate files.
 In order to handle this in a clear and understandable way, there are a few options you can choose from:

 Consider and sort out duplicates

 2.1 Keep existing: The import process ignores the ‘new’ record data in the imported file and keeps only the record already existing in the Campaign Manager database.
 During the import process, the already existing record data in the Campaign Managers database do not get updated as per the imported file, yet new records do get imported to the database and appear in the Campaign Manager as new lines.
 Therefore, if one particular record already exists in the database (as per the unique custom fields), then the update does not take place.

 2.2 Keep new only: The import process overwrites entirely the record already existing in the Campaign Manager database and keeps the ‘new’ record’s data in the imported file only.